About the Career

 The Sheet Metal Apprenticeship requires 9,000 work hours- 8,488 on the job and 512 in paid related instruction.
 In addition, 250 hours of unpaid related night school is required.

-Companies in the Manitowoc/Sheboygan area that have employed sheet metal trades in the past include:
+Companies in the LTC district who currently employ sheet metal trades include:

 Upon successful completion of this apprenticeship, you will receive:

 Ensure that each of the following documents are completed and submitted to:

 1290 North Avenue